abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 It doesn't take much to trigger these tendencies.
 I received a funny email from a friend the other day.
-He had some moles burned off at the doctor's office and was asking whether we'd heard his screams at the monastery—even before the doctor actually touched him!
+He had some moles burned off at the doctor's office and was asking whether we'd heard his screams at the monastery---even before the doctor actually touched him!
 The mind tends to spin out with the aversion associated with unpleasant feeling, but it's only an underlying tendency.
 Just because the underlying tendency is there, we don't have to buy into, follow, or get caught up in it.
-It's merely a tendency—just something triggered by an unpleasant feeling, which arises and ceases.
+It's merely a tendency---just something triggered by an unpleasant feeling, which arises and ceases.
 It's the same with neutral feeling.
 The tendency is toward delusion and confusion.
-We tend to be dissatisfied with something that's neither pleasant nor unpleasant—that's the delusive quality of the neutral feeling tone.
+We tend to be dissatisfied with something that's neither pleasant nor unpleasant---that's the delusive quality of the neutral feeling tone.
 We can't be patient or content with it, we can't simply be aware or clear with it, and we try our best to get out of it.

-When we feel stuck in neutral, we might try to stimulate some sort of pleasant feeling—or even an unpleasant one—so we can at least feel *something*.
+When we feel stuck in neutral, we might try to stimulate some sort of pleasant feeling---or even an unpleasant one---so we can at least feel *something*.
 But trying to wring a pleasant or unpleasant feeling out of nothing isn't at all satisfying.
-It's delusive and confusing because we're trying to get out of something that's quite natural—it's merely a neutral feeling.
+It's delusive and confusing because we're trying to get out of something that's quite natural---it's merely a neutral feeling.
 Our experience comes with just three different feeling tones, so if we fail to investigate the neutral one, we're neglecting one-third of our total experience.
 Actually, *most* of our experience is predominately neutral, that is, it's not clearly pleasant and not clearly unpleasant.
 Simply sitting here right now, the tone is much more neutral than anything else.
 But the mind can't bear to stay with that very long.
 It looks for something else and then creates a story to fill in the details.
-This is the conditioning factor—the *citta saṅkhāra*—in action.
+This is the conditioning factor---the *citta saṅkhāra*---in action.

 When the mind is stuck in the underlying tendency of delusion, rather than being supported by awareness and wisdom, we find ourselves in a